Allocating experiment audiences

 Here is an example of the modified allocation, with the control group on both the left and right:

 Finally, you roll out variations A and B to 50% of traffic each.
 This creates another iteration of the experiment, and the entire audience is reallocated randomly.
-For example, 0%-1% partition will not have the exact same set of users as the previous 0%-1% partition.
+For example, 0%-1% partition will not have the exact same set of contexts as the previous 0%-1% partition.

 Here is an example of the allocation with no control group: